Jeffufah/JayGames_Spring_MVC/Java Academy/Final Project/Database/README.md

 making the Plot Four game networkable.
 I need to integrate prepared statements and look into password salt hashing to protect users.

-I exported the database in its current state as an .sql file and placed a .txt document containing the queries required to join the tables between their primary and foreign keys.
-(I haven't figured out how to get MySQL to export with the keys intact.)
+I exported the database in its current state as an .sql file and placed it along with a .txt document in this containing folder.
+The .txt document contains the queries required to connect the database tables back together.
 Also, phpmyadmin has a nice feature called designer view, which lets you drag and drop your tables around for a nice view of the schema.
 Most of these tables haven't been implemented yet.
 The project was rather ambitious and we weren't experienced enough to deliver the product (multiplayer game), and a website that implements many of the features the database suggests.